EpiStruct/WRB-2017/README.md

 The code expects to find this at ~/MATLAB/+expokit

-## simulation
+## Simulation

-Code for simulation household epidemics.
-This is based on the Ball model.
+A script for simulating household epidemics, SIRhh.m, based on the Ball model simulated by the Doob-Gillespie algorithm.
+The simulated data used in the paper is given in the data file, simsforpaper.mat.

 ## BPA

 Perform inference using the branching process approximation (BPA).
-The script BPA_example.m loads a test data set and runs the Metropolis-Hastings algorithm.
+The script BPA_example.m loads a test data set, Example_simulation.mat, and runs the Metropolis-Hastings algorithm, MetHast_BPA.m.
+ All other scripts and functions in the folder are required to run the Metropolis-Hastings scheme.

 ## DAMCMC

-Data-augmented MCMC.
+Perform inference using the Data-augmented MCMC.
-The script DAMCMC_example.m loads a test data set and runs the inference routine.
+The script DAMCMC_example.m loads a test data set, Example_simulation.mat, and runs the inference routine.
+The function DAMCMCfunc.m can be used to run the inference routine on a given FF100 data set.